-If you are tired of water, unsweetened tea is also a hydrating, low calorie option which also contains healthy antioxidants.
+If you are tired of water, unsweetened tea is also a hydrating, low-calorie option.

 Drinks to Avoid

 With the beverage industry churning out a whole plethora of drinks, be careful with “hydration drinks.”
-The popular coconut water, dairy beverages, and fruit juices are packed with sugar, carbs and calories.
+Coconut water, sports drinks, dairy beverages, and fruit juices are packed with sugar, carbs and calories.
 Always check the nutrition data of the beverage you are planning to drink.